ogooluwanick/ad-screener/README.md

 *   **Role-Based Access Control:** Distinct dashboards and functionalities for submitters and reviewers.
 *   **Ad Submission:** Submitters can create and submit new advertisements.
 *   **Ad Review Workflow:** Reviewers can view pending ads, approve, or reject them.
-*   **Dashboard:** Overview of ad statuses, user activity, and other relevant metrics.
+*   **Dashboard:** Overview of Ad statuses, user activity, and other relevant metrics.
 *   **User Profiles & Settings:** Manage user profiles and application settings.
 *   **Notifications:** In-app notifications for important events.